Christmas decoration

 • raisins or walnuts (if you want)

-The preparation is the same as with orahnjaca (walnut roll), see above.
-It is also baked for 40 minutes at 180˚C. Advice is the same: preheat the oven, first 10 minutes bake it at 200˚C, and the remaining 30 minutes bake it at 180˚C. Like grandmas and mothers say: „It depends how good is the oven.“
+The preparation is the same as with orahnjaca (walnut roll): see above.
+It is also baked for 40 minutes at 180˚C. Advice is the same: preheat the oven, first 10 minutes bake it at 200˚C, and for the remaining 30 minutes bake it at 180˚C. Like grandmas and mothers say: „It depends on how good the oven is.“

-Serve it with a cup of favorite tea or coffee.
-You can bring it to your work; it's very nutritious with a glass of milk and will keep you satiated.
+You can serve it with a cup of your favorite tea or coffee, or bring it to your work; it's very nutritious with a glass of milk and will keep you satiated.

 Makovnjaca – Poppy Seed Roll slices